 – Holding onto their notes with both hands

-Movement offers visual energy and stimulation for your audience and your hands are a potent tool in breathing life into your words.
+Movement offers visual energy and stimulation for your audience.
+Your hands are a potent tool in breathing life into your words.

-Gesturing is such a natural part of speaking as you will notice the next time you are simply enjoying a conversation with someone completely informally.
+Gesturing is such a natural part of speaking.
+You’ll notice this the next time you are simply enjoying a conversation with someone completely informally.

-I’m just as uncomfortable writing it as you will be reading it but the one thing that has been on the naughty list for the last 3 decades and seems to be climbing rather than falling is bad visuals.
+The one thing that has been on the public speaking naughty list for decades and seems to be climbing rather than falling, is bad visuals.

-These are just a few of the bad habits that are becoming even more prevalent in a time when they should all be now relics of the past.
-To add insult to injury not only are they still high up on the list the problem is greatly exacerbated by professionals reading their slides.
+These are just a few of the bad public speaking habits that are becoming even more prevalent in a time when they should all be now relics of the past.
+Not only are they still high up on the list, the problem is greatly exacerbated by professionals reading their slides.